Nadya Prasetyo: Architecture + Drafting Portfolio

 • Researched, gathered and curated site and proposal information from the team for writing a design report via InDesign

-• Liaised with furniture suppliers regarding the availability of items as per design brief and suggested alternatives to the team where possible
+• Liaised with furniture suppliers to confirm item availability per design brief and recommend alternatives to the team when needed

-• Modelled custom furniture/fixtures and annotated material and hardware
+• Modelled custom furniture/fixtures and annotated material/hardware for accurate implementation

 REDIPODS